rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 - Reduce team provisioning time to 0
 - Reduce team specific support questions to 0

-“We believe that [business outcome] will be achieved if [user] attains [benefit] with [feature].”

-We believe that reduced cost will be achieved if
-We believe that decreased cycle time will be achieved if We believe that increased CI platform maturity and inovation will be achieved if the CI platform team (Tiger) attains

 # Leasons to Learn

 This will guide adjustments to the roadmap: